MathiasMillingHansen/GMDProject/Blogpost_2(GDD).md

 ### Environment Design
 - **Forest Edge**: Calm and green, slowly hinting at the strange shift in time.
-- **Home Hills**: Peaceful and golden—a warm place the fox hopes to return to.

 ### Animation Style
 - **Smooth Sprite-Based Animation**: Lively fox movements and expressive dino behaviors.